 5. Work together on finding a solution

 It’s tempting to ignore or brush aside our kids’ tantrums, especially over what seems like the silliest reasons to us.
 While you don’t have to entertain unreasonable demands, sometimes your child is communicating a genuine need.

 But rather than dismiss his frustrations, explain to your child your own limitations.
 We forget how difficult it can be for young children to communicate, or the role we play in their tantrums.

 One of the best ways to reassure your child is to admit you’re having a hard time understanding the problem.
 You might say, “I’m so sorry I can’t understand what it is you’re trying to tell me.”

 Acknowledging your own limitations forces you to work together to find the solution he feels so angry about.
 Work with him to see what he’s trying to say.
 For instance, “Can you point to what you want?” or “Do you want the ball you were playing with?”

 Even if you can’t figure out what he’s saying, you’re at least trying to see things from his perspective.
 You’re also likely to be more patient when you can see how difficult it is for him to communicate.

 How to prevent 1 year old tantrums

 Tantrums are difficult for everyone, most of all our kids.
 After all, they’re dealing with overwhelming emotions, can’t communicate as well as they’d like, and finding it difficult to calm down.

 Thankfully, you can do plenty of things not ea to handle tantrums, but to prevent them in the first place.

 Now, we can’t erase tantrums completely from our lives, but we can reduce the intensity or frequency when they do happen.
-Here are a few ways to do so:
+Take a look at this video where I share how to do just that: